-I have since added many useful knots to my toolbox… But it all started with these 7 knots on my trail to becoming an Eagle Scout.
-When preparing for emergency situations, the more skills that you have, the less gear that you will need.
+I have since added many useful knots to my toolbox… But it all started with these seven on my trail to becoming an Eagle Scout.
+When preparing for emergency situations, the more skills you have, the less gear you will need.

-In addition, the more skills that you learn now, such as with pioneering, the better chance that you have of surviving when SHTF.
+In addition, the more skills you learn now, such as with pioneering, the better chance you have of surviving when SHTF.
 Just like any skill, knot tying and pioneering skills are perishable.

-Practice every chance that you get and share your knowledge with your loved ones.
-Take it from me… The more that you teach, the more that you will learn!
+Practice every chance you get and share your knowledge with your loved ones.
+Take it from me… The more you teach, the more you will learn!